aloysb/blog/content/posts/find-and-execute-package-json-scripts.md

 category: scripts
 ---

-# How to quickly find and execute scripts in a large package.json
+# How to Quickly Find and Execute Scripts in a Large package.json

-Sometimes, package.json's scripts section gets very long.
+Sometimes, package.json's scripts section gets very long - especially in a monorepo.

-Very, very long.

-Especially if you work in a monorepo.

-Once again, `fzf` + `jq` makes a great combo to quickly find and execute package.json's scripts.
+Fortunately, `fzf` + `jq` makes a great combo to quickly find and execute package.json's scripts.

 {{< asciinema key="psc" >}}